o19s/quepid/README.md

 There is a code deployment pipeline to the http://quepid-staging.herokuapp.com site that is run on successful commits to `master`.

-If you have migrations you will need to run them via:
+If you have pending migrations you will need to run them via:
 ```
-export QUEPID_APP=quepid-staging
-./heroku run bin/rake db:migrate -a $QUEPID_APP
+./heroku run bin/rake db:migrate -a quepid-staging
-./heroku restart -a $QUEPID_APP
+./heroku restart -a quepid-staging
 ```

 ## Seed Data